Motion Sickness in Kids: The Parent Guide to Queasy-Free Travel

 Most children only vomit once before feeling better, so keep those vomit bags handy just in case.

-While most cases resolve within 4 hours after the motion stops, contact your doctor if:
+While most cases resolve within 4 hours after the motion stops, seek medical help if:

 • Symptoms persist beyond this window